rtortori/ld-docker102/README.md

 <missing>           5 weeks ago         /bin/sh -c #(nop) ADD file:fe64057fbb83dccb9…   5.58MB
 ```

-As we can see, we share the *961769676411* and *093804881ed5* layers and the content is identical.
+As we can see, we share the *961769676411* and *093804881ed5* layers as the content is identical at that point in build phase.
 Each action we perform adds an additional layer to the image, this is why it's [best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) to leverage [build cache](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#leverage-build-cache) and order Dockerfile instructions from the less frequently changed to the more frequently changed.

-From this output we also see that *file1.txt* is actually present in layer 093804881ed5, let's see where it is hiding.
+From this output we can also assume that *file1.txt* is actually present in layer 093804881ed5, let's see where it is hiding.

 We mentioned in the previous Learn and Do that layers are basically a collection of filesystem diffs.<br>
 The [docker inspect](https://docs.docker.com/engine/reference/commandline/inspect/) returns low-level information on Docker objects.
 We are interested in layers and where they live inside the host filesystem: